jamjensen/mapping-disaster-risk/README.md

 #### Test Data
-Several smaller datasets -- containing 400 or fewer processed roofs -- can be found in the data folder.
-They are examples of both flattened and zonal datasets, which can be passed to our clustering algorithms.
+Several smaller datasets -- containing 400 or fewer processed roofs -- can be found in the `data/` folder.
+There are examples of both flattened and zonal datasets, which can be passed to our clustering algorithms.

 ### Analysis